 Sunkist launches 4 new variants of 300ml individual consumption packs

 Posted on Monday, 24 July 2017.
-Posted in Design .
+Posted in Design & Marketing .
 Written by Kashish Singh and Pushkar Oak

 Sunkist, a well-known manufacturer of juices and jams in India, recently launched its new fusion variants in the non-carbonated beverage segment.
 Nikhil Sahu, senior executive, packaging development, Future Consumer Limited states, “The product variants selected were based upon intensive research conducted internally.
 We developed different blends, which were tasted by our experts to understand if the blends would appeal to Indian taste buds.
 Based on the feedback received, we came up with eight different blends for consideration.”

 In terms of packaging of the product, the company wanted to ensure it had a fun element attached to it.
 Maneesh Sharma, head of packaging development – Future Consumer Limited, informs, “We sought a mixture of carbonated drinks and juice segments in the beverages for the bottle’s design.
 The idea was to associate with the people who prefer non-alcoholic drinks but at the same time give them a feeling that they are no different from the ones who enjoy alcoholic drinks.
 We also considered the long neck of the bottle, which we thought would give a ‘party’ effect to the design.
 The bottle also comes in 300 ml size, which makes it easy to hold and makes it a perfect choice for individual consumption.”

 The design team of the company believed that the new product should do away with the regular beverage designs available in the market.
 Sharma explains, “Usually, juice bottles have a rounded base.
 We have used a petal-like base, which offers support and resembles a carbonated drink bottle but at the same time we have kept the paneled design on the bottle to generate the right kind of grip.”